ESTONIAN ACADEMY

 PUBLICATION TYPES

 Research articles should describe results and applications of unpublished original research and describe novel theoretical considerations and ideas.
-The length of an abstract is up to 250 words.
+The length of an abstract is up to 1600 characters with spaces (approx. 250 words).
 Mathematical expressions and citations in the abstract should be avoided.
 The abstract should be followed by keywords (max seven) with the first key word indicating the discipline of the study.
 Original research articles should be supported by relevant figures and tables and should be preferably no more than 35 double-spaced pages in length, including figures, tables, references and summary (12 printed pages in maximum).
 Each page exceeding this volume shall be liable to a fee to the amount of €75 per page.

 Review articles should provide a broad and balanced overview of the current state of a research field, highlight the main methodologies and research techniques in use, and may identify gaps in existing knowledge.
-The length of an abstract is up to 250 words.
+The length of an abstract is up to 1600 characters with spaces (approx. 250 words).

 Short communications follow the structure of research articles, but their length should be no more than 9 double-spaced pages (15 000 to 20 000 characters depending on the number and size of figures), including figures, tables, references, notes and conclusion.
 The entire manuscript should fit into four printed pages in maximum.
 The length of an abstract is up to 1000 characters with spaces.